virtualous/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 ---
-title: Jekyll Subscribe Form that Actually Works!
+title: A Jekyll Subscribe Form that Actually Works!
 desc: Subscribe form for Jekyll is not readily available because forms usually work with php code to send emails.
 But with this method, we can add a mailchimp subscribe form on any Jekyll blog which will work out of the box.
 keywords:
 author: sharathdt